rcarrata/ns-gitops/README.md

 gpg --armor --export $KEY_ID | xclip
 ```

-NOTE: if you have not installed xclip you can copy & paste the gpg public key.
+NOTE: if you have not installed xclip you can copy & paste the gpg public key directly in the Gitea Server console.

 * Go to the gitea website deployed in your OCP/K8s cluster: